Hooli-Strike-Team/Group1_Project/README.md

 Vision statement: what would you tell potential customers?

     Logic Tutor is a computer-assisted training app to improve logic and critical thinking skills, tutoring the user on advanced strategies in classic logic games like chess and sudoku.
-The app presents real-time strategic hints from the computer to advance the user's game strategy, and tracks the user's progress using real-time automated tools.
+The app presents real-time strategic hints from the computer to advance the user's game strategy, and tracks learning progress using real-time automated tools.

 Motivation: why are you working on this project?